-In 2018, the Company achieved record levels of sales and operating earnings, returned capital to its shareholders through dividends and share repurchases, and continued to invest in its four core strategies for growth and long-term value creation: new product development; new markets; global expansion; and acquisitions.
-During the year, net sales were \$1.653 billion (up 12% from 2017), diluted net earnings per share ("EPS") were \$1.97 (up 36% from 2017), and dividends paid per share were \$0.53 (up 10% from 2017-our 19th consecutive annual increase).
-Share repurchases totaled \$245 million in 2018.
-Total shareholder return during the period was -6%.
-The Company's short-term cash incentive plan continued to use net sales and EPS as the sole metrics to reward top and bottom-line performance.
-The EPS metrics used for 2018 were adjusted to exclude certain unusual items as defined by the Management Organization and Compensation Committee (for purposes of this Executive Compensation section, the "MOCC"), as described in more detail on pages 23 and 24, which we refer to as "Adjusted EPS."
-For 2018, Adjusted EPS were \$1.88.
-The following charts detail the Company's net sales and Adjusted EPS results against targets and prior year performance.
+In 2023, the Company continued to invest in its four core strategies for growth and long-term value creation: new product development; new markets; global expansion; and acquisitions.
+During the year, net sales were \$2.196 billion (up 2% from 2022), diluted net earnings per share were \$2.94 (up 11% from 2022), dividends paid per share were \$0.94 (up 12% from 2022 - our 24th consecutive annual increase), and share repurchases totaled 1.422 million shares.
+Total shareholder return during the period was 30%.
+The Company's short-term cash incentive plan continued to use net sales and earnings per share as the sole metrics to reward top-line and bottom-line performance.
+The earnings per share metrics used for determining 2023 cash incentive plan payouts were adjusted to exclude certain items as defined by the Management Organization and Compensation Committee (for purposes of this Executive Compensation section, the "MOCC") and as described in more detail on page 25, which we refer to as "Incentive EPS."
+For 2023, Incentive EPS were \$3.07.
+The following charts detail the Company's net sales and Incentive EPS results against targets and prior year performance.

-The Company's named executive officers ("Named Executive Officers" or "NEOs") for 2018 were:
+The Company's named executive officers ("Named Executive Officers" or "NEOs") for 2023 were: